tamirenaephotoandfilms/tamirenaephotoandfilms/README.md

 - 💞️ I’m looking to collaborate on photography projects.
 - 📫 How to reach me through my website https://tamirenae.com
 - 😄 Pronouns: she, her, hers
-- ⚡ Fun fact: I had a friendly neighborhood moose that let me pet her.
+- ⚡ Fun fact: When I was young I had a friendly neighborhood moose that let me pet her.
 Kinda crazy I know.

 <!---
 tamirenaephotoandfilms/tamirenaephotoandfilms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.